10x-Engineers/clang-builtin-tutorial/README.md

 ```
 - This line matches the intrinsic to the `FACTORIAL` instruction.
 - `Pat` takes two arguments, `dag from` and `dag to`.
-> **_NOTE:_** Here we do not create our own class for an instruction because we are only adding one instruction.
-If multiple similar instructions have to be added then we can create a class that inherits from `Instruction` and reduce the code duplication.
+> **_NOTE:_** Here we do not create our own class for an instruction because we are only adding one instruction and we wanted to keep this tutorial very simple to follow.
+If multiple similar instructions have to be added then we can create a class that inherits from `Instruction` to reduce the code duplication.
 You can look at files [RISCVInstrInfo.td](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Target/RISCV/RISCVInstrInfo.td) and [RISCVInstrFormats.td](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Target/RISCV/RISCVInstrFormats.td) to see how the code duplication for instructions with similar formats is dealt with by using inheritance.

 ## Step 8 - Include `RISCVInstrInfoFactorial.td`
 - Open `llvm/lib/Target/RISCV/RISCVInstrInfo.td`